Progression through Teamwork

 Veterinary Surgeon

-Outside of work, Lottie is kept busy looking after her young family and helping to run her husbands’ local fabrication business.
-She’s a really keen paddleboarder and can often be seen at the beach.
+Outside of work, Lottie is kept busy looking after her young family and helping to run her husband’s local fabrication business.
+If time allows, she loves to get out on the water paddleboarding or surfing.

 tom-profile